firozkhan18/config-server/README.md

 </details>
 <details>
-<summary>ACID properties are fundamental to database transactions and ensure reliability and consistency in data processing</summary>
+<summary><p>ACID properties are fundamental to database transactions and ensure reliability and consistency in data processing</p></summary>

 ACID properties are fundamental to database transactions and ensure reliability and consistency in data processing.
 ACID stands for Atomicity, Consistency, Isolation, and Durability.
 Here's a detailed explanation of each property, with Java examples to illustrate how they work in practice.